 7. Always communicate with the movers

 If you’re already certain to hire movers, make sure that you always communicate with them.
 All of the details for the move should be relayed to them.
 How many furnitures are you planning to bring?
 Do you prefer moving early in the morning, mid-afternoon or in the evening?
 Are you bringing any breakables?
+It’s best to request detailed moving quotes to make sure everything is accounted for.

 It’s also important to let them know about the condition of the area where you’re moving.
 Inform them if the streets in this area are too narrow or are filled with people.
 When you and the movers are on the same page, everything will come off easier.